 - Assist in managing the law office.

 Many different kinds of people make excellent paralegals.
-No special training or knowledge is necessary to enter the program, but a candidate should:
+No special training or knowledge is necessary to enter the program, but a candidate should have:

 - An interest in the law